 Optional Bath Melt Ingredients

-In addition to the above ingredients used to make this bath melts recipe, you can also include several optional ingredients you can use to make these aloe vera bath melts.
+In addition to the above ingredients used to make this bath melts recipe, you can also include several optional ingredients you can use to make these aloe vera bath melts for natural skin care.

 - Fragrance: You can scent your bath melts with either a fragrance oil or essential oils, if desired.
 I used a fragrance oil when making this recipe for bath melts.
 However, you can also use up to .15 oz. of essential oil (roughly half the amount of fragrance oil.)
 These spring essential oil blends are great natural fragrance ideas for your bath melts.